 - Importance/severity (relevant for alerting profiles)

-It's recommended that you don't define tags at the deployed system for a host.
+It's not recommended that you define tags at the deployed system for hosts.
 The reason is that this is cumbersome and requires a lot of preplanning.
-It's also hard to change.
-Only do this when what you want to tag rarely changes and you need to create a filter on globally. (possible example: importance/severity).
-Another case would be if your way of working requires you to define tags during deployment time in an automated fashion.
+It also makes it hard to make changes later.
+Only set tags at the host level if what you're tagging rarely changes and you need to create a global filter (for example, for importance/severity).
+Another case might be if your way of working requires that you define tagging at deployment time.

 Application metadata and tagging

 What's recommended for hosts is also valid for applications and processes.
-Typically, you should think about additional metadata and standard metadata and not about tags (labels).
+Typically, you should think about additional metadata and standard metadata and not about tags (i.e, labels).